olegantonyan/mpz/README.md

 The full, platform-aware list is in the app: press Alt+S (Linux/Windows) or ⌘+/ (macOS), or open the main menu → "Keyboard shortcuts".

 Common ones: Space - play/pause; Ctrl+1/2/3 - focus the three panes; Ctrl+L - playback log; Ctrl+J - jump to the playing track.

+All of them are editable in that dialog: click a key field, press the new combination, OK.
+Global media keys are not rebindable.

 ## Limitations